mui/mui-x/docs/data/getting-started/overview/overview.md

 MUI X is a collection of advanced UI components, including our [Data Grid](/x/react-data-grid) and [Date and Time Pickers](/x/react-date-pickers/getting-started).

-These components are significantly more complex than anything found in the MUI Core libraries, and feature advanced functionality for data-heavy applications and a wide range of other use cases.
+These components are significantly more complex than anything found in the MUI Core libraries, and feature advanced functionality for data-rich applications and a wide range of other use cases.

 > MUI X is **open core**—base components are MIT-licensed, while more advanced features require a Pro or Premium commercial license.
 > See [Licensing](/x/getting-started/licensing/) for details.